stusiojan/Moonshot/README.md

 # Moonshot
 Multiple view app containing information about Apollo missions.
-It is an app included in Paul Hudson's 100DaysOfSwiftUI course, all descriptions come from wikipedia
+It is an app from Paul Hudson's 100DaysOfSwiftUI course, all descriptions come from wikipedia.
+I haven't included an asset catalog nor .xcodeproj file.

 Main app view with two visibility views: grid (on the 1st picture) and a list view (on the 2nd picture) :